virvw/mne-python/doc/manual/c_reference.rst

   containing the locations and orientations of the sensors.
 This file can be exported directly from the KIT system.

-.. note:: The output fif file will use the Neuromag head    coordinate system convention, see :ref:`BJEBIBAI`.
+.. note:: The output fif file will use the Neuromag head    coordinate system convention, see :ref:`c_legacy_BJEBIBAI`.
 A coordinate    transformation between the CTF/4D head coordinates and the Neuromag    head coordinates is included.
 This transformation can be read with    MNE Matlab Toolbox routines, see :ref:`ch_matlab`.

 The following input files are optional: